huraicid/huraicid/README.md

 </a>

-The html and css items are excluded.
-Since most of them are from *github.io*.
+The HTML and CSS items have been excluded, as most of them are from *github.io.*

 ### Links/Contacts
 - **X**: ![Twitter Follow](https://img.shields.io/twitter/follow/huraicid)